volterraedge/terraform-provider-volterra/docs/resources/volterra_virtual_host.md

 `js_challenge` - (Optional) Configure Javascript challenge on Virtual Host.
 See [Challenge Type Js Challenge ](#challenge-type-js-challenge) below for details.

 `no_challenge` - (Optional) No challenge is enabled for this virtual host (`Bool`).

+`coalescing_options` - (Optional) Options for coalescing of multiple HTTPS Loadbalancers into single one.
+See [Coalescing Options ](#coalescing-options) below for details.

 `compression_params` - (Optional) Only GZIP compression is supported.
 See [Compression Params ](#compression-params) below for details.